FAQS

 Can you remove a mole without surgery?

 Moles can be removed without surgery.
 This can be a quick, relatively painless and low-scarring way of removing moles.
-Non-surgical techniques include IPL, laser, cryotherapy and electrocautery (burning).
-These aren't suitable for all moles.
+Non-surgical techniques include IPL, laser, cryotherapy, radiofrequency, and electrosurgery.
+These procedures aren’t suitable for all moles.
 Any mole that resembles a melanoma must be surgically removed.

-Removing a mole using non-surgical techniques is possible and in many cases the best treatment to have moles removed without scarring.
+Removing a mole using non-surgical techniques is possible and in many cases the best treatment is to have moles removed without scarring.
+At Spot Check Clinic, we define non-surgical treatments as procedures where there’s no full-thickness incision through the skin using a blade.

 Non-surgical treatments include: